 - 1. Circumstances of an arrest: if the circumstances of a future arrest cannot be anticipated, it is not possible to make decision that can have any validity in guiding the clinical team at the time of an unexpected arrest.
-It is an unnecessary and cruel burden to ask patient, partners or families about CPR when its circumstances cannot be anticipated. - 2.
-When CPR would fail: in the situation where a death is expected as an inevitable result of the underlying disease, and the clinical team is 'as certain as it can be' that resuscitation would fail, it is not right to offer the patient this option.
-It is an unnecessary and cruel burden to ask patient, partners or families about CPR when CPR is not an option. - 3.
+It is an unnecessary and cruel burden to ask patient, partners or families about CPR when its circumstances cannot be anticipated.
+This should never prevent discussions about progress being communicated to the patient, including discussions about CPR if they wish. - 2.
+When CPR would fail: in the situation where a death is expected as an inevitable result of the underlying disease, and the clinical team is 'as certain as it can be' that resuscitation would fail,1 it is not right to offer the patient this option.3 It is an unnecessary and cruel burden to ask patient, partners or families about CPR when CPR is not an option.
+This should never prevent discussions about progress being communicated to the patient. - 3.
 Communication: throughout their care the patient must be given as much information as they wish about their situation.3 Families can be told if the patient agrees.
 It is not the professionals responsibility to decide how much information they can 'take'- their task is to find out how much the patient wishes to know or can understand.
 If a patient is not competent for this decision, then the clinical team must decide the best option taking into account the knowledge of the partner and family about the patient's previous wishes.

-- 4. Quality of life: this policy adopts the view that medical decisions should be based on immediate health needs, and not on a professional's opinion on quality of life.
-11 This is primarily because opinions on quality of life by health professionals are very subjective and often at variance to the view of the patient.
-12 - 5.
+- 4. Quality of life: this policy adopts the view that medical decisions should be based on immediate health needs, and not on a professional's opinion on quality of life.11 This is primarily because opinions on quality of life by health professionals are very subjective and often at variance to the view of the patient.12 - 5.
 Default positions: it is common for organisations to insist that CPR is given (or withheld) in the absence of a previous decision.
 This policy adopts the view that a default position for any treatment is unethical.